ifx-dr/DRMS-Lobe/ReadMe.md

 ### Prerequisites

-Since this project is based on the Hyperledger Fabric, you can check prerequisites here: [HyperledgerFabric-Prerequisites](https://hyperledger-fabric.readthedocs.io/en/release-1.4/prereqs.html)
+Since this project is based on the Hyperledger Fabric, you can check prerequisites here: [HyperledgerFabric-Prerequisites](https://hyperledger-fabric.readthedocs.io/en/release-1.4/prereqs.html).

+-	Note
+	This prerequisites are for older versions but it works.
+This is the new way to prepare the prerequisites: [HyperledgerFabric-Prerequisites-Latest](https://hyperledger-fabric.readthedocs.io/en/latest/prereqs.html).

+	It is recomended to install Node version 14.13.1 and NPM 6.9.0 instead of the ones that are in the prerequisites for the next steps.

+After installing this prerequisites, it is necesary to download fabric samples: [Install Fabric and Fabric Samples](https://hyperledger-fabric.readthedocs.io/en/latest/install.html).

+-	Note
+	You can use Git bash for cURL comands.

+Copy the folders /bin and /config from "fabric-sample" to "DR-System-Final\Backend".

 ## Deployment